-See control panel illustration FIG. 4.
+See typical control panel illustration FIG. 4

-•Turn the Thermostat knob all the way counterclockwise (towards red).
-Push the system switch to the indicated 'COOL' position.
-The room side fan will turn on.

-- •Rotate the thermostat knob clockwise (towards blue) until the compressor and outdoor fan turn on.
+- •Push the control switch to the indicated 'COOL' position.
+For most models the room side fan will turn on.
+For units with factory 'cycling fan' option the room side fan will not turn on until the thermostat calls for cooling. - •Rotate the thermostat knob clockwise (towards blue) until the compressor and outdoor fan turn on.
 NOTE: The room temperature must be above 60 degrees F for the compressor to operate.
-After an initial stabilization period of 2-3 minutes the unit will produce cold air. - •Though some vibration and noise is normal the level should not be excessive or objectionable.
+After an initial stabilization period of 2-3 minutes the unit will produce cold air. - •Push the fan speed switch to the indicated 'HI' and 'LOW' positions.
+Confirm both fan speeds operate properly. - •Though some vibration and noise is normal the level should not be excessive or objectionable.
 If excess vibration and/or noise are experienced secure/repair/replace at the source until acceptable operation is achieved. - •After proper cooling and fan operation is confirmed slowly turn the thermostat knob counter clockwise (towards red) until a click is heard.
-The compressor will shut off.
-Room side fan and condenser fan will continue to run. !CAUTION!
+The compressor and outdoor fan will shut off.
+Room side fan will continue to run or will also cycle off.

+!CAUTION!
 DO NOT TURN THE THERMOSTAT KNOB BACK AND FORTH REPEATEDLY.
 This will stress the unit compressor and may cause permanent damage.
-Allow at least (3) minutes before restarting cooling operation. - •Push the system switch to the indicated 'OFF' position.
+Allow at least (3) minutes before restarting cooling operation.

+•Push the control switch to the indicated 'OFF' position.
 All systems should shut down.

 NOTE: When the unit is first started, high humidity conditions can cause condensation to form on the room cabinet grille and may overflow the condenser pan to the outside of the building.
 This is normal and temporary.

 Keep doors and windows closed and the unit will remove moisture from the room thereby eliminating excess condensate build-up.

-HEATING OPERATION - UNITS WITH ELECTRIC HEAT:
+HEATING OPERATION: